Here’s What Tiger Woods Said About His Back Surgery Recovery 2 Days Before Car Crash - E! Online

 Tiger Woods gave fans a health update just two days before he was hospitalized.

 The pro golfer was taken by ambulance to the hospital on Tuesday, Feb.
-23, after he was injured in a single car crash near Rolling Hills Estate and Rancho Palos Verdes in California.
+23, after he was injured in a single-car crash near Rolling Hills Estate and Rancho Palos Verdes in California.

 His agent Mark Steinberg told NBC News he experienced multiple leg injuries and is in surgery.
+Lt.
+Michael White told E!
+News the wounds are "non-life threatening," and authorities do not currently believe alcohol was involved in the accident.

 Over the weekend, Woods served as the Tournament Host of The Genesis Invitational 2021 at the Riviera Golf Course, where he spoke about how he was feeling following his fifth back surgery in December.